Waabot/docs/docs/getting-started/authentication.md

 Here are the authentication settings and the key functionalities for interacting with the WhatsApp API for WAABOT-SDK:

-First, ensure that you've created and verified an account on [waabot.com](https://waabot.com).
-The detailed steps are on the [Prerequisites Page](introduction/prerequisites.md).
+First, ensure that you've created an account on [waabot.com](https://waabot.com).
+The detailed steps are on the [Prerequisites Page](prerequisites.md).
 If you encounter any issues during the registration process or require further assistance, please reach out to our support team at [support@waabot.com](mailto:support@waabot.com) for prompt assistance.

 ## Create Credentials